 They should explain which one they are using and what this means for you.

 The Enneking staging system

-As well as the size of the tumour and if it has spread, the Enneking staging system also describes the grade of the cancer.
+The Enneking staging system describes size and grade of the tumour and if it has spread.
 It helps your surgeon decide how much bone to remove during surgery.

 TNM staging system

 In the TNM system, bone cancer cells are graded from GX to G4:

 - GX means the grade cannot be assessed